Unicon/shib-cas-authn3/README.md

 Software Requirements
 -------------------------------------------------------------

-This minimum supported version of Shibboleth Identity Provider is `3.3.0`
+This minimum supported version of Shibboleth Identity Provider is `3.3.0`.
+As of version `3.3.0`, the minimum supported version of Shibboleth Identity Provider is `3.4.6` which contains a fix for *Denial of service via External authentication flows*.
+See [this link](https://wiki.shibboleth.net/confluence/display/IDP30/SecurityAdvisories) for more details.

 > A Shibboleth IdP v2.X plugin can be found at <https://github.com/Unicon/shib-cas-authn2>.